NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Motion Transfer Test

-The Puffy Lux has a low level of motion transfer.
-In our tests, we measured 8.09 m/s² of acceleration range.
-This is just slightly higher than the average motion based on all of our tests to date, which is 7.66 m/s².
+The Puffy Lux has a moderate level of motion transfer.
+During our tests, we measured a total acceleration range of 10.68 m/s².
+This is 23% more motion transfer than the average of 8.71 m/s².

 Max.
 Acceleration